 If a complainant requests that their name not be disclosed or that the University not investigate or take an action against the respondent, the Title IX Coordinator or designee will determine whether or not it can honor such a request while providing a safe and nondiscriminatory environment for all students, faculty and staff, including the complainant.
-The Title IX Coordinator shall make a determination as to whether the complainant's request can be honored by considering the following factors: circumstances that suggest there is an increased risk of the respondent committing additional acts of sexual misconduct or other violence; whether the respondent has a documented history of violence known to the University; whether the respondent threatened further sexual misconduct or other violence against the complainant or other that is known to the University; whether the sexual misconduct was committed by multiple persons; whether the sexual misconduct was perpetrated with a weapon; the age of the complainant subjected to the sexual misconduct and whether the school possesses other means to obtain relevant evidence (e.g. security cameras, or personnel, physical evidence).
+The Title IX Coordinator shall make a determination as to whether the complainant's request can be honored by considering the following factors: circumstances that suggest there is an increased risk of the respondent committing additional acts of sexual misconduct or other violence; whether the respondent threatened further sexual misconduct or other violence against the complainant or other that is known to the University; whether the sexual misconduct was committed by multiple persons; whether the sexual misconduct was perpetrated with a weapon; the age of the complainant subjected to the sexual misconduct and whether the school possesses other means to obtain relevant evidence (e.g. security cameras, or personnel, physical evidence).

-PROTECTIVE INTERIM MEASURES
+CONFIDENTIAL PROTECTIVE INTERIM MEASURES